5 Native American tribes most feared by the US Army

 Kiowa Warriors at Fort Sill, 1872.

-2. Cheyenne
+4. Cheyenne

 cheyenne soldier part of native tribe

-A Cheyenne “Dog Soldier”
+A Cheyenne “Dog Soldier.”

-As more settlers rushed to the Rocky Mountains area, the area began to fill up with heavily-armed militias who would raid neighboring Arapaho and Cheyenne tribal settlements.
-In response, the Cheyenne began to fight back, forming different kinds of warrior bands, including the now-famous Dog Soldiers – warriors who would hold their ground, no matter what came at them.
+As more settlers rushed to the Rocky Mountains area, the area began to fill up with heavily armed militias who would raid neighboring Arapaho and Cheyenne tribal settlements.
+In response, the Cheyenne also began to fight back, forming different kinds of warrior bands, including the now-famous Dog Soldiers – warriors who would hold their ground, no matter what came at them.
 The Dog Soldiers rallied Cheyenne and Arapaho tribesmen together to wreak havoc on the Colorado ranching industry.

 3. Sioux